 Before taking out a new credit card, think about your current situation.
 Do you find making repayments time consuming or overwhelming?
 If so, it may not be a good idea to add another repayment.
 Or are you comfortable with the way you manage your money?
 If that’s the case, adding a credit card may not have much of an impact.

-The right answer will depend on your circumstances and also your money habits.
-Some good questions to ask yourself can be:
+The right answer will depend on your circumstances and your money habits.
+These are some good questions to ask yourself: